googleapis/synthtool/synthtool/gcp/templates/python_library/CONTRIBUTING.rst

   auth settings and change some configuration in your project to run all the tests.

 - System tests will be run against an actual project.
 You should use local credentials from gcloud when possible.
-See [Best practices for application authentication](https://cloud.google.com/docs/authentication/best-practices-applications#local_development_and_testing_with_the).
+See `Best practices for application authentication <https://cloud.google.com/docs/authentication/best-practices-applications#local_development_and_testing_with_the>`__.
 Some tests require a service account.
-For those tests see [Authenticating as a service account](https://cloud.google.com/docs/authentication/production).
+For those tests see `Authenticating as a service account <https://cloud.google.com/docs/authentication/production>`__.

 *************
 Test Coverage